-Assumption~1. ensures that $X_A(\cdot)\in\{0,\dots N\}$ where $N$ serves as the system-size parameter, while Assumption~2. ensures the reaction system does not get absorbed at either boundary $\{0,N\}$.
-Assumption~3. is not essential, but with an explicit scaling of the rate $\ka(N)$ in terms of $N$, the polynomial form of the rates $\la$ will make it easy to also establish the scaling of the rates $\la(X(t))$ in terms of $N$ under a rescaling of the species amounts $X_A$ (we will occasionally use the notation $\ka(N)$ for $\ka$ when awareness of dependence on $N$ is key).
-Assumption~4. is made to absorb the effect of the environment and other species, the changes of which we will not keep track of explicitly.
+Assumption~(1) ensures that $X_A(\cdot)\in\{0,\ldots, N\}$ where $N$ serves as the system-size parameter, while assumption~(2) ensures the reaction system does not get absorbed at either boundary $\{0,N\}$.
+Assumption~(3) is not essential, but with an explicit scaling of the rate $\ka(N)$ in terms of $N$, the polynomial form of the rates $\la$ will make it easy to also establish the scaling of the rates $\la(X(t))$ in terms of $N$ under a rescaling of the species amounts $X_A$ [we will occasionally use the notation $\ka(N)$ for $\ka$ when awareness of dependence on $N$ is key].
+Assumption~(4) is made to absorb the effect of the environment and other species, the changes of which we will not keep track of explicitly.

-Under these assumptions, our reaction network system can now be expressed by:
+Under these assumptions, our reaction network system can now be expressed by

-with reaction rates of the form $\la_\zeta^{ab}(x) = \ka_\zeta^{ab}\cdot (x)_a(N-x)_b$.
+with reaction rates of the form $\la_\zeta^{ab}(x) = \ka_\zeta ^{ab}\cdot(x)_a(N-x)_b$.

-Since the dynamics of the system depends on its overall drift, it will be useful to distinguish a subset of reactions in the system that is `balanced', in the sense that their combined expected contribution to the net change in the amount of $A$ is zero, irrespective of the current amount $X_A$.
+Since the dynamics of the system depends on its overall drift, it will be useful to distinguish a subset of reactions whose combined effect on $\bE[X_A(t)]$ is zero, irrespective of the value of $X_A(t)$.
+In other words, we will group reactions into a subset which contributes zero to the drift (``balanced''), and the rest which are responsible for all of the drift (``biased'').
+Note that the definition of balance below is made for subsets of reactions---one cannot determine for a single reaction on its own whether it is balanced or not---in order for a reaction to be balanced it needs to belong to a balanced subset.

 Let $\calI$ denote the set of all triples $(a,b,\zeta)$ for which a reaction as written in \eqref{reac1} is present in the system.
-A subset of reactions forms a `balanced group' $\calI^{\ba}\subset\calI$ for some reactant amounts $a_*,b_*$ if it satifies:
+A subset of reactions is defined as ``balanced'' $\calI^{\ba}\subset \calI$ if for some fixed reactant amounts $a,b$, it satisfies